 Office of the Commissioner

-The Department of Property & Procurement exercises general control over the enforcement of laws relating to the procurement and supply of all property and non-personnel services.
-Included are related functions such as contract management, operation of the Government Publishing Office, property management services, fleet management, and transportation services, Central Stores' inventory and warehousing, as well as the management and disposition of all real property, fixed assets, and surplus property.
+The Department of Property & Procurement exercises general control over the enforcement of laws relating to the procurement and supply of all property and non-personal services.
+Included are related functions such as contract management, operation of the Government Printing Office, property management and leasing services, asset management, fleet management, Central Stores' inventory and warehousing, as well as the management and disposition of all real property, fixed assets, and surplus property.

-The Administrative Services of the Department are provided through the Office of the Commissioner which includes strategic and core operations, legal, fiscal/ personnel services, communications, and IT services.
+The Administrative Services of the Department are provided through the Office of the Commissioner which includes Strategic and Core Operations, the Office of Legal Counsel, Fiscal & Personnel Services, Office of Communications, and Information Technology services.

 Commissioner Anthony D. Thomas

 Virgin Islands’ values are not just a point of pride; they are the very fabric of our history and our future.
 Commissioner Thomas is widely recognized for his willingness to lead – repeatedly developing, advocating, and implementing innovative and groundbreaking solutions to some of our most historical and challenging issues.

 At the Department of Property and Procurement, Commissioner Thomas continues his innovative leadership strategies and has been on the leading edge of change—enacting bold reforms that reflect those values.
 It is that entrepreneurial and innovative spirit that has allowed diversity and economic opportunity to flourish.

 Commissioner Thomas’ top priorities for his tenure are tackling the inefficient operational processes and obsolete operational standards in the Territory’s procurement system, strategy, and structure, as well as developing a centralized asset management system establishing accountability, efficiency, and transparency managed through this Department, and the development of a business and commercial strategy, system, and structure to enhance central government revenue generation and collections.